Wall Street is the weakest since 2015. Learn about the performance of global stocks in August

 On a weak start, US stock indices took off in September and closed the previous month in the red, as surveys showing weak factory activity in Europe and Asia heightened fears of a global economic slowdown.
 While the Dow Jones dropped 55.85 points during trading, the Standard & Poor’s index fell 0.46%, compared to a 0.9% decline for the Nasdaq index.

-European shares began September with a sharp decline, as concerns about sharp increases in interest rates and record inflation rates in the region pushed the Stoxx 600 index to its lowest levels in seven weeks on Thursday.
+European shares began September with a sharp decline, as concerns regarding sharp increases in interest rates and record inflation rates in the region pushed the Stoxx 600 index to its lowest levels in seven weeks on Thursday.

 Wall Street

-US stocks fell for the fourth session in a row, on Wednesday, and recorded the weakest performance for the month of August in seven years, as concerns persisted about large interest rate increases from the Federal Reserve.
+US stocks fell for the fourth session in a row, on Wednesday, and recorded the weakest performance for the month of August in seven years, as concerns persisted regarding large interest rate increases from the Federal Reserve.

 Wall Street’s three major indices suffered the largest declines in percentage terms for the month of August since 2015.